MarisaKirisame/DefComBlog/Calculator.md

         return left;
       }

 If left or right is 0, we just return the other Expr.
 Note that I had override equals for all the Expr.
-I wont show them because they are not interesting, but you can see them in the code.
+I won't show them because they are not interesting, but you can see them in the code.
 Another case:

     // After left, right is defined, before mkPlus if (left instanceof Lit && right instanceof Lit) {